ibexa/documentation-developer/docs/personalization/api_reference/content_api.md

 You can also define custom attributes under the `<attributes>` key.
 This section can only contain values that are distinct and used to build pre-filtered models.

-By default, it is assumed that every attribute is of type "NOMINAL", which means that there is a limited set of values, and values of an attribute are treated as distinct when calculating the results of a content-based model.
+By default, it's assumed that every attribute is of type "NOMINAL", which means that there is a limited set of values, and values of an attribute are treated as distinct when calculating the results of a content-based model.